rubyredrick/ri_cal/README.md

 Event, Journal, and Todo components can have recurrences which are defined following the RFC 2445 specification.
 A component with recurrences can enumerate those occurrences.

-These components have common methods for enumeration which are defined in the RiCal::OccurrenceEnumerator module.
+These components have common methods for enumeration which are defined in the `RiCal::OccurrenceEnumerator` module.

 #### Obtaining an array of occurrences

-To get an array of occurrences, Use the RiCal::OccurrenceEnumerator#occurrences method:
+To get an array of occurrences, Use the `RiCal::OccurrenceEnumerator#occurrences` method:

     event.occurrences

 This method may fail with an argument error, if the component has an unbounded recurrence definition.
 This happens when one or more of its RRULES don't have a COUNT, or UNTIL part.
-This may be tested by using the RiCal::OccurrenceEnumerator#bounded? method.
+This may be tested by using the `RiCal::OccurrenceEnumerator#bounded?` method.

-In the case of unbounded components, you must either use the :count, or :before options of the RiCal::OccurrenceEnumerator#occurrences method:
+In the case of unbounded components, you must either use the `:count`, or `:before` options of the `RiCal::OccurrenceEnumerator#occurrences` method:

     event.occurrences(:count => 10)